-- 1. Assess the immediate risk and take whatever urgent action is necessary, which may include immediately calling 999 in an emergency. - 2.
-Report immediately by telephone and text to the DSL and, if appropriate, inform the Medical Centre. - 3.
-A full risk assessment will be undertaken by the DSL, Housemaster and Safeguarding team and, if appropriate, the tutor.
-The assessment will include a decision as to whether further medical intervention or a CAMHS/psychiatric referral is needed. - 4.
+- 1. Assess the immediate risk and take whatever urgent action is necessary, which may include immediately calling 999 in an emergency if a suicide attempt has been made. - 2.
+Report all incidents and disclosures immediately (by telephone and text) to the Director of Pupil Welfare and, if appropriate, escort the pupil to the Medical Centre. - 3.
+A full risk assessment will be undertaken by the Director of Pupil Welfare and Safeguarding team.
+An assessment will include a decision as to whether further medical and or therapeutic intervention and/or a psychiatric referral is needed. - 4.
 The pupil may be asked to undertake counselling, and to that end, professional advice concerning the management of, and support for, the pupil will be sought.
 This will include assessing the feasibility of the pupil's continued presence at the School.
 Consideration will be given as to whether or not the pupil may benefit from a period at home/away from school. - 5.
-Parents will be informed at the earliest opportunity.
+Parents will be informed at the earliest opportunity/as appropriate.